sherlock-hannah/sherlock-hannah.github.io/_posts/2018-01-13-How to use git.markdown

 [git cheat sheet](https://education.github.com/git-cheat-sheet-education.pdf)

+## How to download a repository
+1. create a file and `cd` to the directory
+2. `git init`
+3. copy the repository url
+4. `git clone url`

 ## Additional reading
 - [How to upload local project to Github using linux](http://blog.51cto.com/1568397/1675493)
 - [How to configue ssh key to Github](https://www.jianshu.com/p/9317a927e844)